roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac: Hot, 18, Horny, Relentless! ****** byNonStopFunGuy© Her slim hands slid up my body, under my t-shirt, reaching to the curly hairs on my chest.
+Her slim hands slid up my body, under my t-shirt, reaching to the curly hairs on my chest.
 "Let me see your body, baby," she muttered with my dick against her lips, "I love your body, take your shirt off."

  I hesitated, thinking for a moment that was crossing some kind of line -- but fuck, I had my penis in her mouth.
 I ripped my shirt off so I was completely nude, sitting back, seeing her admire my firm tummy and strong shoulders.
 It felt great, my masculinity affirmed by this horny, 18 year old slut.